rnjefferies/recapp-wavstomp/README.md

 A main_segments.csv file is generated in the data/ directory, summarising the detected segments across all participants.
 Waveform plots with highlighted segments are saved in the participants/ directory alongside the original .wav files.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 Thanks to the open-source community for providing the libraries and tools that made this project possible.
-A special thanks to Alex for being the best brother and for the epic front shuvits.
+A special thanks to Al for being the best brother with the best front shuvits in FP.